yellowmachine/yellow-machine/README.md

-# very simple pipeline alternative
+# yellow pipeline

+V. 2

 Example of use: